Things To Do in the North Shore Area

 Duluth Air Show

 The Duluth Air show is the largest air show in Minnesota with exhibits, fun activities and the best aerial performers.
-The dates this year are July 9-10, 2016.
+The dates for next year are July 7-8, 2018.
 Ask the innkeepers about the hidden spots to watch the show in the sky!
-Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival scheduled for September 16-17-18, 2016.
+Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival scheduled for September 15-17, 2017.
 Hot air balloons will descend on Duluth, Minnesota and it’s really a great sight.
 Make your plans to be with us for this one-of-a-kind event!
 For more information see www.kernz.com

 Glensheen Historic Estate

 3300 London Road in Duluth.
-The Congdon mansion offers tours in the spring, summer and fall season daily.
-In the quiet season tours are available on the weekends.
+The Congdon mansion offers tours in the winter, spring, summer and fall season daily.
 This beautiful estate includes the 39-room mansion, carriage house, gardener’s cottage, clay tennis court and more.
 This is a perfect venue for a wedding if you are searching for the perfect place.
 Then honeymoon with us!
 Tours of the attic and third floor can be added and are a real treat to see.
 New flashlight tours and nooks and crannies tours have been added!
+Make sure to spend time exploring the grounds around the mansion.
+On Wednesday nights in the summer you can enjoy music on the pier so bring your lawn chair!
 (888) 454-GLEN

 Great Lakes Aquarium